Apollon Ladies F.C.

-Apollon Ladies FC is a women's football team from Limassol, Cyprus, established in 2007.
+Apollon Ladies FC is a women's professional football team from Limassol, Cyprus, established in 2007.
 It is the leading club in the country, having won nine consecutive doubles.
 It is associated with men's side Apollon Limassol.

 Apollon made headlines after beating two-times European champion Umeå IK in their second appearance in the Champions League.
 This is regarded as one of the biggest surprises in European women's football.
 Apollon reached the Round of 32, where it was knocked out by Zvezda Perm.
 Apollon again progressed past the qualifying stage in the 2011–12, 2012–13 and the 2013–14 season.